 My neighbor gave me some cucumber starts this year.
 She got them from a friend of a friend until no one had any idea what variety they were.
 Even though I have had a veggie garden for years, I had never actually grown cucumbers.
 Really!
 So I plunked them in the garden and surprise!
-They were rapacious producing spiny cucumbers.
-Well, I’d never seen spines on cucumbers since I usually get those smooth consumer ready grocery store cukes.
-So why did my cucumbers get prickly, and are spiny cucumbers normal?
+They were rapaciously producing spiny cucumbers.
+Well, I’d never seen spines on cucumbers since I usually get those smooth, consumer-ready grocery store cukes.
+So why did my cucumbers get prickly and are spiny cucumbers normal?
 Let’s investigate.

 Why Do My Cucumbers Get Prickly?

-Cucumbers are members of the Cucurbit family along with squash, pumpkins and melons.
-They are divided between two groups: those for pickling and slicing varieties.
+Cucumbers are members of the Cucurbit family along with squash, pumpkins, and melons.
+They are divided into two groups: pickling and slicing varieties.
 Both varieties may have varying degrees of cucumber prickles – so prickly cucumbers is actually quite normal.
 Some might have tiny little hairs and others all out spines.
 The slicing varieties are usually less prickly while the pickling types are spinier.

 Native to India, cucumbers may have become spiny for the same reason that some animals are camouflaged or have horns…to protect themselves from predators.
 This is no doubt the case with cucumbers.

-Space the plants 12-24 inches apart in rows 5-6 feet apart for slicing cukes.
-For pickling cucumbers, space 8-12 inches apart in rows 3-6 feet apart.
-If direct sowing, place 2-3 seeds per hill and then thin out the weakest.
+Space the plants 12 to 24 inches (31-61 cm.) apart in rows 5 to 6 feet (1.5-2 m.) apart for slicing cukes.
+For pickling cucumbers, space 8 to 12 inches (20-31 cm.) apart in rows 3 to 6 feet (1-2 m.) apart.
+If direct sowing, place two to three seeds per hill and then thin out the weakest.
 Water deeply and regularly and fertilize.

 If you are growing a vining type of cuke, be sure to provide some type of support.